Disappost/knowledge-base/troubleshooting/wallets.md

 ### Basic

 * Make sure your wallet is downloaded from [https://ton.org/wallets](https://ton.org/wallets).
 * Make sure you have your **secret words** backed up.
-If not, click on "Back up wallet" and make a backup.
+If not, click on "Export wallet" in settings and make a backup.
 * Make sure that config URL is "[https://ton.org/global-config-wallet.json](https://ton.org/global-config-wallet.json)" and Blockchain ID is "**mainnet"** in Settings of your wallet.
 * If your settings are different, enter the correct values.
 * If you cannot enter "**mainnet"** into Blockchain ID — update your wallet from [https://ton.org/wallets](https://ton.org/wallets).